getodk/docs/shared-src/docs-tech-guide.rst

 When you run the build,
 you may see error or warning messages.
-These indicate potential problems with the documentation, like:
+These indicate potential problems with the documentation, such as:

 - syntax errors
 - broken links
 - terms not included in the glossary

 Error and warning messages
-include a file name and line number for tracking them down.
+include a file name and line number to make it easy to locate them.
 Try to resolve all your errors and warnings before issuing a pull request.
 If this is not possible,